theNewFlesh/hidebound/sphinx/intro.rst

 *Upload*
 ~~~~~~~~

-This directory contains only valid assets and their assosciated
+This directory contains only valid assets and their associated metadata.
-metadata.
-We are now free to upload this data to various databases, such
+We are now free to upload this data to various databases, such as AWS S3
-as AWS S3 and MongoDB.
-I recommend a service that continually parses
+and MongoDB.
+I recommend a service that continually parses this
-this directory and uploads whatever it finds.
-Currently, such a process
+directory and uploads whatever it finds.
+Currently, such a process is
-is considered to be beyond the scope of Hidebound's intent.
+considered to be beyond the scope of Hidebound's intent.

 *Delete*
 ~~~~~~~~